All dogs are vulnerable to parasites. Learning about the risks of parasites can help you protect your dog, yourself, and others.

 There are two main categories of parasites that affect dogs: external and internal.
-External parasites generally affect dogs' skin and coat but can lead to internal problems.
-Internal parasites often affect the gastrointestinal system or the heart and lungs.
+External parasites generally affect the skin and coat.
+Internal parasites affect the gastrointestinal system or the heart and lungs.

 01 of 05